Supermoduli Space Is Not Projected: Compact families of curves and non-projectedness of

-To extend to higher genera $g_0$ and degrees $d$, we need some basic facts about spin structures on {\em singular} algebraic curves.
-These facts are important in string theory.
-A mathematical version was obtained by Cornalba \cite{Cornalba}, who has constructed a compactified moduli space $\overline{\sM_g}$ of stable spin curves.
-This has been studied in \cite{Caporaso}, and a useful review is in \cite{Farkas}.
-The compactification has two components $\overline{\sM_g}^{\pm}$ which are compactifications of ${\sM_g}^{\pm}$ respectively.
-Each component maps onto the Deligne-Mumford compactified moduli space $\overline{\M_g}$ of stable curves.
-A spin structure on a stable curve is a torsion free sheaf (not necessarily a line bundle) whose square is the canonical bundle (or dualizing sheaf) of the stable curve.
 The behavior is very simple over points of compact type in $\overline{\M_g}$, i.e. curves whose dual graph is simply-connected (a tree).
+In this case $\Delta$ must consist of all the singular points of $C$.
 If such a curve $C$ is the union of irreducible components $C_i$ whose intersection pattern is determined by the dual graph, a spin structure $L$ on $C$ is uniquely specified by a collection of spin structures $L_i$ on the $C_i$.
 The corresponding spin structure $L$ is the direct sum of the direct images of the $L_i$: it has rank 2 (i.e. fails to be a line bundle) at every node of $C$.
 The parity of $L$ is the sum of the parities of the $L_i$.
 (The extra complications for curves not of compact type arise from the possibility of the spin structure having rank 1 at some of the nodes.
 For example, for an irreducible $C$ with a single node, let $C'$ be its normalization and $p,q$ the points above the node.
 Then any square root of $K_{C'}(p+q)$ can be glued -- in two ways -- to give a line bundle spin structure on $C$.
 The two cases that the spin structure has rank 2 or rank 1 at a node correspond in string theory to a degeneration of NS or Ramond type.
 Ramond degenerations are not possible if the dual graph is a tree because an irreducible curve always has an even number of Ramond punctures.
 The fact that Ramond degenerations occur in the natural compactification of the spin moduli space $\sM_g$ -- and therefore also of the super Riemann surface moduli space $\SM_g$ -- can be regarded as the reason that it is necessary to study Ramond punctures in string theory.)

 We can now prove the proposition for triple covers of curves of genus $g_0>1$.
 Let $C$ be a reducible curve consisting of an elliptic component $E$ meeting a genus $g_0 -1$ curve $C'$ in a single point $a$.
 For the triple cover $\wt{C} \to C$ we start with the triple cover of $E$ constructed above (but let us rename it $\wt{E}$), and glue it to three copies of $C'$ at the three inverse images of $a$.
 We choose even spin structures $L_E,L_{C'}$ on $E,C'$ and lift them to the four components $\wt{E}, C_j$ of $\wt{C}$.
 On the $C_j$ we get even spin structures, but on $\wt{E}$ we can get either even or odd spins.
 By going to smooth deformations of $C,\wt{C}$ we conclude that $\wt{\sM}_{g_0}^+$ is reducible, with components mapping to both components $\sM_g^{\pm}$ of $\sM_g$.
 So $\wt{\SM}_{g_{0},1}^{+}$ has at least two components.
 Under the restriction $\wt{\SM}_{g_{0},1}^{+} \to \SM_{{g}}$ of the map constructed in the previous section, these map to the two components $\SM_{{g}}^{\pm}$ of $\SM_{{g}}$ as claimed.